Best Input Devices 2019, Part 2: Mice & Trackballs for CAD2 May, 2019 By: Cadalyst Staff

-As discussed in a part one, input peripheral devices are as important to CAD users as ample RAM and a good GPU (graphics card).
+As discussed in "Best Input Devices 2019, Part 1: Keyboards for CAD," input peripheral devices are as important to CAD users as ample RAM and a good GPU (graphics card).
 Because of the possibility of repetitive stress injury, you could say that your keyboard, mouse, and other input device are even more important.

 When you create models or drawings, the mouse becomes an extension of your hand, interacting with the drawing medium of the software.
 Inexpensive mice sold to consumers are OK, but we believe professionals should use professional tools.
 An input device for CAD should offer precision, fast response, comfort, and full control.
 In this article, we discuss the advantages of professional mice and related input devices that offer the best possible experience for CAD users.

 Any discussion of mice for CAD should begin with 3Dconnexion, a company dedicated to producing professional input devices.
 They are a spinoff from Logitech, perhaps one of the best-known brands for input devices.
 3Dconnexion is now completely separate from Logitech.

 All but one of the mice from 3Dconnexion are stationary devices.
 Most CAD users who own one of their products use the 3Dconnexion device in one hand and a typical mouse in the other hand.
 The only moving mouse they make first came to market in 2015, at the request of existing users who wanted a complimentary mouse to their existing "space mouse."